mattbierner/blog.mattbierner.com/_posts/2017-07-17-nes-memory.md

 {% include image.html file="cga-mario3.png" %}

 Different lossless encoding techniques are also possible, along with lossy encoding.
-Here's what it looks like if encode each pixel from a byte, using a mask to discard all but the lowest two bits:
+Here's what it looks like if we encode each pixel from a byte, using a mask to discard all but the lowest two bits:

 {% include image.html file="cga-mario3-mask.png" description="Data has been lost here; it is no longer possible to recover the memory snapshot from the image." %}